aomaits/algo_practice/README.md

 This would now return a `balanceSum` of `0`, so my program assumes that this can work.
 It can't, though, because `B` doesn't have two `4`s, and we need two `4`s to be added to the two `1`s in `A` to equal the target `k`, which is `5`.

 Unsure where to go, I asked ChatGPT if there was a way to fix my math.
 Instead, I received a completely new approach and solution to the problem.
 I was frustrated initially, but this was ultimately a good thing, as I had been pretty far off base.
 I hadn't thought of simply sorting the arrays first!
 The provided solution was far simpler.
+It sorted both arrays by value then invertedly added them together.
+While one array was moving up from the 0th index, the other would be moving down toward it.
+If any value resulted in less than `k`, the permutation had been shown not to work.

 ### My Progress
+It doesn't feel like progress to just be given the solution.
+I've seen arrays sorted in prior solutions before, so I knew that was an option, I just didn't think of it here.
+I was disappointed and frustrated that I'd overlooked this solution.
+This challenge was more a learning opportunity and less of a measure of progress.

 ### What I Learned
+I learned to take things back to the very beginning when thinking through a problem.
+My first ideas weren't impossible, they were just really, really cumbersome.
+I knew there was a better solution out there, but I couldn't figure out what it was.

+I don't think I'll forget about the `sort` method again.

 ### How to Improve This Code
+I didn't write the final solution, but there's nothing flawed that jumps out to me here.